Muslim period in the Indian subcontinent: South India

-Till early 14th century, south India was ruled by Hindu dynasties.
+Till the early 14th century, south India was ruled by Hindu dynasties.
 During the reign of Sultan Alauddin Khalji (r.1296–1316), his slave-general Malik Kafur led multiple campaigns to the south of the Vindhyas, obtaining a considerable amount of wealth from Devagiri (1308), Warangal (1310) and Dwarasamudra (1311).
 These victories forced the Yadava king Ramachandra, the Kakatiya king Prataparudra, and the Hoysala king Ballala III to become Alauddin's tributaries.
-Kafur also raided the Pandya kingdom (1311), obtaining much treasure, elephants, and horses.
 In 1321, Muhammad bin Tughluq was sent by his father to the Deccan Plateau to fight a military campaign against the Kakatiya dynasty.
 In 1323, the future sultan successfully laid siege upon the Kakatiya capital in Warangal.
 This victory over King Prataparudra ended the Kakatiya dynasty.
 Although the control of Delhi sultanate was weakened after 1335 in the south, its successor Muslim states continued to rule Deccan plateau for next several centuries.

 Bahmani Sultanate

-The Muhammad bin Tughlaq's failure to hold securely the Deccan and South India resulted in the rise of competing for Southern dynasties: the Muslim Bahmani Sultanate (1347–1527) and the Hindu Vijayanagara Empire (1336–1565).
+The Muhammad bin Tughlaq's failure to hold securely the Deccan and South India resulted in the rise of competing for Southern dynasties: the Muslim Bahmani Sultanate (1347–1518) and the Hindu Vijayanagara Empire (1336–1646).
 Zafar Khan, a former provincial governor under the Tughluqs, revolted against Delhi Sultans and proclaimed himself sultan, taking the title Ala-ud-Din Bahman Shah in 1347.
 It was the first Muslim empire located in the Deccan region.
 Bahmani empire was known for its perpetual wars with its rival Vijayanagara, which would outlast the Sultanate.
 The Bahmani Sultans were patrons of the Persian language, culture and literature, and some members of the dynasty became well-versed in that language and composed its literature in that language.
 The Bahmani Sultanate adopted the patterns established by the Delhi overlords in tax collection and administration, but its downfall was caused in large measure by the competition and hatred between Deccani (domiciled Muslim immigrants and local converts) and paradesi (foreigners or officials in temporary service).
 The Bahmani Sultanate initiated a process of cultural synthesis visible in Hyderabad where cultural flowering is still expressed in vigorous schools of Deccani architecture and painting.
 The later rulers are buried in an elaborate tomb complex, known as the Bahmani Tombs.
 The exterior of one of the tombs is decorated with coloured tiles.
 Arabic, Persian and Urdu inscriptions are inscribed inside the tombs.